-- Applicants are required to note in the declarations for the application that the proposal has previously been submitted to Parkinson's UK. - Applicants must specifically include as an appendix an annotated version of the research proposal, showing where changes have been made, and a list of bullet points indicating the changes.
+- Applicants are required to note in the declarations for the application that the proposal has previously been submitted to Parkinson's UK. - Applicants must specifically include as appendices (i) a version of the previously submitted research proposal section that has inline notes to highlight where the main changes have been made, and also (ii) a list of bullet points indicating the main changes.

-Contact us
+12. Contact us